katcipis/sophia/notes/books/better-angels.md

 of a mesh that influences you severely instead of a conscious god riding a Gundam robot (your whole body and even the people around you are part of who you are).

+# Abstract Thought

+Another thing that has helped violence decline is increase in our ability for abstract thinking.
+Abstract thinking is essential to think on the future, put yourself on other peoples place, and develop more sensible morals.
+And it is one of the things that has seen improvement.
+One of the argument in this favor is the fact that IQ tests are just getting harder, so we can keep the current 100 as average, so average is rising, which is very good for our species.

+Again it is not like we are angels because of abstraction, but it is essential to understand things like economy and other serious issues like human impact on ecosystems.

+One very interesting aspect of this is a study that showed how some people are unable to do abstract thinking, some people refused to answer if it was possible to be attacked by a polar bear in a place that has never had a polar bear and was extremely hot because they thought that the only way to be sure is by going there and looking for it yourself.

+Thinking that concretely hinders abstract thinking, logic, creativity and imagination.
+The very characteristics that have a good chance to help us reduce violent behavior, you can even imagine how other civilizations live and develop, how they feel, instead of just think about them as outsiders or monsters because you have never seen their homeland with your own eyes.

+It also kinda reminds me of flat earthers, people that argue that if you have not seem that the earth is round with your own eyes you cant be sure.
+It is another indicative of concrete/stupid thinking, if people where unable to escape this kind of reasoning we would never had mathematics, airplanes, rockets, satellites, cellphones, transistors, actually everything that we depend on today and that stupid people use to dissipate these stupid ideas.
+Being able to think with abstractions and even coming to conclusions using them is the key that makes us unique, it is our better feature, and a fundamental piece in escaping the more concrete/natural behavior, that is inescapably violent.